Skip to main content

 • Do you know of opportunities for using project-generated information or tools?
 What barriers might you encounter in using project-generated information or tools?

-Tip: Map out the needs of potential end users
+Tip: Map out the needs of potential users

-The editable PDF and Word template Understanding End User Needs will help you identify potential end users involved in a management issue and then map out their specific needs for decision making context and information.
+The editable PDF and Word template Understanding Intended User Needs will help you identify potential users involved in a management issue and then map out their specific needs for decision making context and information.

 En Español: Entendiendo las Necesidades de Usuarios Finales

-In a collaborative science project, the best products are those you develop not just for your end users, but with your end users.
+In a collaborative science project, the best products are those you develop not just for your intended users, but with your users.

 Here are some suggestions when thinking about product development: